Yelinz/switchingsoftware/content/use/riot/index.en.md

     - slack
 ---

-**Riot.im** is a libre instant messaging client based on the Matrix protocol.
+**Riot.im** is a [libre][floss] instant messaging client based on the Matrix protocol.
 It includes text chats, audio/video calls and file transfers.

 **The Matrix protocol** has a federated design and allows bridges to other communication apps.
 Furthermore, anyone can set up their own Matrix server and use it to collaborate with other people’s Matrix servers.